 Camden County NJ Heroin Distribution Lawyer

-Drug Crime Defense Attorney with Offices in Haddonfield, New Jersey
+Drug Crime Defense Attorney with Offices in Collingswood, New Jersey

 Heroin is among the most dangerous and addictive drugs being used today.
 Recently, New Jersey has seen an increase in heroin use.
 The state has responded by taking heroin related cases very seriously and prosecuting them aggressively.
 Many times, the prosecutor in these cases will seek to impose severe penalties that can have a significant impact on your future educational and employment opportunities.
 If you have been charged with heroin distribution, you will need a talented and experienced criminal defense attorney to help you get the most desirable outcome in your case.